Academic Expectations & Policies

 If a student wants to drop all of their classes in a semester/term, that is called a Withdrawal and students should refer to the "Withdrawals" section further down on this web page.

-A course taken for no credit (also known as “auditing a course”) cannot be used for fulfilling graduation requirements.
+The No Credit grading basis is for when a student wants to audit a course and is only allowed when a student is taking a class above and beyond regular degree requirements.
+It is not allowed for standard math, science, engineering, humanities, social sciences, writing, and elective courses that would normally apply towards degree requirements (or for scenarios where a student already has credit for a course).
 Once a course has been taken for no credit it cannot be repeated for a grade.
-Consequently, a student must petition before enrolling for any course no credit (by the third week of classes at the latest).
+Consequently, because the NC grading basis is so limited, a student must petition before enrolling for any course no credit (by the third week of classes at the latest).
 A student is still subject to course tuition and fee expenses when registering for a course with the no credit option.

 Students can count a maximum of 6 credit hours of pass/fail coursework in which they earn a grade of P or P+ toward the credit hours required for graduation.
-The pass/fail option may be used only in classes taken as free electives.
+The pass/fail option may be used only in classes taken as Free Electives in the major degree program.

 The minimum passing grade for a course that is considered a prerequisite for another course is C-, allowing a student to progress through the curriculum and apply these courses towards degree requirements.
 If the minimum required grade in a prerequisite course is not achieved, the student is required to repeat the course until the minimum acceptable grade has been earned (maximum of 3 graded attempts total to master the subject content at the required level).
 If a student takes the advanced (post-requisite) course, it does not remove the obligation to meet the prerequisite course minimum grade requirement, even if the grade earned in the advanced course is acceptable.